openai/improved-diffusion/README.md

 # improved-diffusion

-This is the codebase for "Improved Denoising Diffusion Probabilistic Models".
+This is the codebase for [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672).

 # Usage